Time-Flight: Production

 The Concorde used for the production was G-BOAC, the flagship of the BA fleet at the time.
 The registry can be read from the radar screen in the ATC scenes.
 The other registry, G-BAVF, was not a Concorde, but a Beechcraft 58 twin-engined light executive aircraft.

 Peter Davison has said Time-Flight was the biggest disappointment from his time on the series, stating it was a "very good story, but we had run out of money.
 We filmed the prehistoric landscape of Heathrow airport in Studio 8 [at TV Centre] with a model Concorde in the back of the studio.
 The monsters were bits of foam.
 We didn't do the story justice."

 Cast notes

 In order to hide the Master's involvement in this story, the first episode did not credit Anthony Ainley as the Master.
 Instead, the credits and Radio Times listed "Leon Ny Taiy" (an anagram of "Tony Ainley") as playing Kalid.
-Keith Drinkel would later play Henry Hallam in the audio play Catch-1782.

 Although his character had been killed in the previous story, Matthew Waterhouse's contract extended into the filming of Time-Flight, which is the reason for Adric's illusory appearance in Part Two.
 Tegan's apparent departure from the series was never intended to be permanent, but was planned as a sort of cliffhanger-ending to the 19th season.
 She would later return in the second episode of the next story, Arc of Infinity.

+Keith Drinkel would later play Henry Hallam in the Big Finish Productions audio play Catch-1782.